ibrouchene/behavioralCloning/writeup.md

 * Generate a very small set of training data in order to get the car all the way up to the first left turn

 an initial try based on this dataset has proven to be already pretty effective.
 However I needed to "teach" the car to recover from moving too much on the side of the track.
-I therefore recorded a few recovery manoeuvers, as shown in this picture ![alt text][recovery].
+I therefore recorded a few recovery manoeuvers, as shown in this picture

+![alt text][recovery].

+![alt text][recovery2].

 * Iteratively generate recovery images for difficult portions

-After that, the car was able to make it up to the bridge before crashing on the barrier, which led me to record a few more recovery images, on the bridge. ![alt text][bridgerecovery].
+After that, the car was able to make it up to the bridge before crashing on the barrier, which led me to record a few more recovery images, on the bridge.

+![alt text][bridgerecovery].

 The last step was adding a few images for the left turn after the bridge (curve with sand on the side) and some other images to record a smooth drive over a curve.

 That's it, with a surprisingly small amount of images (approx 5500), the car managed to learn good enough in order to complete one full lap around track 1 by itself!